 Amycakes Bakes: a moist and tender cake studded with fresh strawberries and a sugary buttercream

 Amycakes is known for her well-tested secret bakery recipes.
-Similarly to Sugar Geek Show, she uses a strawberry compote along with either Clearjel or instant vanilla pudding to add a thickening agent to the batter (she calls for letting the batter sit for 5-10 minutes in order to thicken before baking).
+Similarly to Sugar Geek Show, she uses a strawberry compote along with either Clearjel or instant vanilla pudding to add a thickening agent to the batter.
+After adding it, the batter must sit for 5-10 minutes in order to thicken before baking.
 Unlike most cakes which use a creamed butter method, Amy calls for melted butter along with vegetable oil, light corn syrup, buttermilk, and strawberry extract.
 For her extract-studded cream cheese frosting, Amy notes that you can either use Clearjel or additional powdered sugar to achieve a thicker texture (I used the latter).

 - Best cake so far.
 Flavor reads as whole fruit rather than syrup or extract.
 Texture is perfect!
 Color of sponge is enticing.
 Favorite cake so far!

 - Best light cake texture and taste so far of them all. loved icing from [Kara’s and Sally’s] more, but otherwise this cake was great!!

 - This cake was super soft and pillowy!
 The frosting was a little sweet, but overall I enjoyed the cake as a whole.